KRFOSS/kali-docs/wsl/wsl-preparations/index.md

      - 64GB HDD
 -->

-Windows Subsystem for Linux (WSL) has [two different versions](https://docs.microsoft.com/en-us/windows/wsl/compare-versions), "WSL 1" and "WSL 2". **WSL 2 is the preferred** and default option when installing WSL.
+Windows Subsystem for Linux (WSL) has [two different versions](https://docs.microsoft.com/en-us/windows/wsl/compare-versions), "WSL 1" and "WSL 2". **WSL 2 is the only option** when installing WSL.
 This is because WSL 2 uses the actual Linux kernel inside a Hyper-V virtual machine (managed by WSL).
-WSL 1 uses a "translation layer" which is similar to [WINE](https://www.winehq.org/).
+WSL 1 uses a "translation layer" which is similar to [WINE](https://www.winehq.org/), and modern Linux distributions are simply not compatible with WSL 1 anymore.

 We recommend using Windows 11 as it is simpler, however if you are using Window 10 it is still possible but requires additional steps in places.
 To make Windows 10 easier, having the machine as up-to-date as possible will help - as of the time of writing this, November 2022 patches.